 This stage is completed when the community decides that the network is secure and decentralized enough.
 A contract to vote on lifting transfers will be used by the community to identify such time.
 Validators will be casting votes, as they have locked capital in the network and can not “double vote”.
 Delegators can cast their votes via staking contract as proxy, overruling validators vote proportionally to their stake.

-When ⅔ of total stake and at least 35% of total supply vote for a specific block number, it’s considered decided by the community and transfers will unlock in two weeks from that block number.
+When ⅔ of total stake and at least 35% of total supply vote for a specific block number, it’s considered decided by the community and transfers will unlock in two weeks [Edit: there will no longer be a fixed delay] from that block number.

 MainNet (Community Governed)

 At this point, the network is fully operational and doesn’t have any restrictions.
 Validators and delegators are now responsible for continued operation of the network and deciding to upgrade.

 In parallel with the general community gaining confidence and voting to unlock transfers, NEAR Collective will continue to work on ensuring the quality and security of the network, and has released a target to finalize a number of post-flight tasks.
 ZenHub link to track progress is here.